 We have an area where you can submit feedback.
 Any feedback you submit in this area becomes our property, and we can use such feedback (such as success stories) for marketing purposes, without attribution, or contact you for further information and release.

-Please remember that any personal information that is disclosed in public areas of the Keystone Partners Websites becomes public information.
-We recommend that you exercise caution when deciding to disclose any personally identifying information, as it could be collected and used by others over whom Keystone Partners has no control.
-We are not responsible for the use made by third parties of information you post or otherwise make available in public areas of the Keystone Partners Websites.
+Please remember that any personal information that is disclosed in public areas of the Sites becomes public information.
+We recommend that you exercise caution when deciding to disclose any personal information, as it could be collected and used by others over whom Keystone Partners has no control.
+We are not responsible for the use made by third parties of information you post or otherwise make available in public areas of the Sites.

 Many consumers do not know that “cookies” are being placed on their computers when they visit websites.
 Cookies are not used to run programs or deliver viruses to your computer.
 Cookies are uniquely assigned to your computer and can usually only be read by the web server that issued the cookie to you.